divonlan/genozip/docs/bam.rst

 **Using a reference file**

-Compressing against a reference file improves compression:
+Compressing against a reference file improves compression, often considerably, and is therefore recommended:

 ::

     $ genozip --make-reference hs37d5.fa.gz  # one-time preparation of the reference. should be similar to the reference used to create the BAM file
     $ genozip myfile.bam --reference hs37d5.ref.genozip

 Note: the reference file is also needed for uncompressing.
-Alternatively, use ``--REFERENCE`` to copy the relevant parts of the reference file to myfile.bam.genozip, so that the reference file is not needed for decompression.
+Alternatively, use ``--REFERENCE`` (uppercase) which copies the relevant parts of the reference file to myfile.bam, obliviating the need for a reference file for uncompressing.
 Compression with a reference file works regardless of whether the SAM/BAM file is aligned.

 **Compressing CRAM files**